 - While the assistant is active, display only the application menu (containing About and Quit items) and the Edit menu (containing standard items to assist users in entering text).
 Don't provide a Help menu (or a Help button); the setup assistant is help. - Provide Go Back and Continue buttons for navigation. - The assistant window title bar should contain a dimmed close button, an available minimize button, and a dimmed zoom button. - Title the first pane "Introduction."
 This pane should explain the purpose of subsequent panes. - Title the last pane "Conclusion."
 This pane should tell users what changes were made to their system and how to modify those settings.
-This pane should have a default Done button and a dimmed Go Back button. - In most cases, it's best to ask only one question per pane. - Provide relevant feedback when appropriate.
-If needed, you can display a progress bar next to the Go Back button (aligning the progress bar's left edge with the left edge of the pane). - Don't fill the entire screen; users should be able to access other parts of their system while the assistant is open.
+This pane should have a default Done button and a dimmed Go Back button. - In most cases, it's best to ask only one question per pane. - Whenever appropriate, use selection controls that do not support the empty selection to avoid having to ask for the same information more than once. - Avoid displaying an asterisk or custom icon next to each required text field.
+Instead, check for empty text fields when the user clicks Continue.
+If there are any, return to the current pane and display the asterisk or other marker next to the empty text fields. - As much as possible, use system applications and services to provide intelligent default choices to the user.
+For example, you can use Bonjour to determine an appropriate IP address. - Limit the total number of questions to the minimum required to get the job done.
+The best setup assistant gets users up and running as soon as possible, allowing the main application to present the user with opportunities to refine preferences and settings.